tadasmajeris/CV/README.md

 #### Workaholism

-- Will code 9am-2am, if a project is really interesting...or deadline is approaching :)
+- Will code 9am-2am, if a project is really interesting...or deadline is approaching!

 ## Education